jundalisay/spblist/content/en/social/economics/principles/part-3/chapter-02b.md

 The British Economist John Maynard Keynes had a chance to fix things by reversing the doctrine of profit maximization.
 However, instead of getting rid of profit maximization, he permanently cemented it through the doctrine of **liquidity preference** which we call the love of money*!

-> *Update Oct 2021: The proper and opposite policy is to stifle speculation and excessive growth as what China has done by letting Evergrande collapse and by limiting Alibaba and other Chinese tech giants.
+{{< u d="Oct 2021" u="*The proper and opposite policy is to stifle speculation and excessive growth as what China has done by letting Evergrande collapse and by limiting Alibaba and other Chinese tech giants.
 This would restore economic balance.
-These are opposite of what the US did in bailing out Wall Street.
+These are opposite of what the US did in bailing out Wall Street." >}}

 <!-- This would've made Adam Smith turn in his grave. -->